Potential corrosion on external ports and pins

 The Juniper Systems rugged handheld computer products are designed to be as rugged and water-tight as is commercially viable.
 Even though our handhelds have successfully been used in the most extreme terrestrial environments, there are some environments which can still present a high potential for corrosion over time on externally exposed metal components (such as ports and docking pins).
 Long term exposure to salt fog and spray (operating around brine (sea water)) is one example of such an environment.

 It is best to limit the amount and duration of such exposure, including quickly washing and drying off/out external ports and pins after such exposure.
-We have provided port covers (connector protectors), powder-coating (paint), internally conformal-coated field replaceable connector / port (I/O) modules, and historically stainless steel parts (see bottom) are all features of our handheld products which help or have helped to reduce such potential corrosion.
+We have provided port covers (connector protectors), powder-coating (paint), internally conformal-coated field replaceable connector / port (I/O) modules, and historically stainless steel parts (see bottom of this article) are all features of our handheld products which help or have helped to reduce such potential corrosion.
 Even a limited quantity of prototype docking pin covers are available for Mesa 3 and Mesa 2 units for use in extreme cases.
 In any case, when operating in such environments, you should expect some annual or bi-annual maintenance for external components such as is provided by our Complete Care plans as are described in this web document.

 If additional protection is desired, a nano-coating, LPS2 / LPS3 lubricant gel, or similar substance could be applied to externally exposed metal components.
 Though applying this could reduce functionality of the ports/pins to which it is applied, so using wireless connection methods instead may be needed.
 Some examples of such are described at the following web pages.

 If corrosion has already surfaced on your ports, there are a few items you will need to get the corrosion cleaned off.

 - Deoxit D5S-6 cleaner.
 This cleans, protects and lubricates electronic components.
 This cleaner is safe for metals and plastics.

 - Non-abrasive brush such as a tooth brush.